GuildWorks/titech-2023/docs/Bubble2/Bubble2-en.md

 Make the following settings
 - Font is `Barlow`
-- font weight is `600`
+- Font weight is `600`
-- Font size is `12`
+- Font size is `14`
 - Check `Center the text vertically`

 ![bg right w:400](images/2022-11-26-00-42-07.png)

 ---

-Then define the specified individual styles as the common style
+Then define the specified individual style as a common style

-- Open the `Style` pull-down in the `Image` setting
+- Open the `Style` pulldown in the `Image` settings.
 - Click `Create a new style..` at the bottom

 ![bg right w:400](images/2021-11-20-02-23-00.png)

 ---

-- Enter `Label` in Style name
+- Enter `Label` in the Style name
-- Element style remains `Text`, indicating that it is the style of the text element
+- Leave the Element style as `Text` to indicate that it is the style of the text element.
 - Use style of remains `Text Image` and creates a style based on `Text Image`

 ![bg right w:400](images/2021-11-20-01-49-05.png)